- Megan Mariah

 The train was actually very modern, consisting of both sleeper cars and normal seating cars.

-We opted for the sleeper car, as spending the night in a bed as oppose to a seat, sounded much more appealing.
+We opted for the sleeper car, as spending the night in a bed, sounded much more appealing.

 I wasn't expecting much but I was pleasantly surprised by the cabin we were faced with.
 It was small but cozy, consisting of a bunk bed, a sink and one little cupboard topped up with drinks and muffins.
-Upon arrival we were greeted by who I can only presume was the train manager, who kindly asked us if we wanted tea of coffee in the morning with our wakeup call.
-That is one thing I cannot fault about this experience, the hospitality was amazing.
+Upon arrival we were greeted by the train manager, who kindly asked us if we wanted tea of coffee in the morning with our wakeup call.
+That is one thing I cannot fault about the experience, the hospitality was amazing.
+Just imagine a mini hotel on wheels.

 I got the top bunk, which I was happy about at the start of the night, but little did I know I was in for a battle.
-So the bed didn't have much of a guard along the edge, which meant staying put was pretty difficult.
+The bed didn't have much of a guard along the edge, which meant staying put was pretty difficult.
 Sleeping was the last thing on my mind, as every time the train turned, slowed down, sped up, hit a bump in the tracks or stopped, I would go flying.
 To put it bluntly, the whole night consisted of me clinging on for dear life in a desperate attempt to keep myself from launching off the bed and onto the floor.
 Think riding a mechanical bull and seeing how long you can last before falling off.
-It was like a game, which
+This did however,

-made for an interesting night at least and it's one i'll never forget, mainly because I didn't get a wink of sleep, but again, I wasn't expecting much from it and it's all part of the experience!
+make for an interesting night at least and it's one i'll never forget.
+Mainly because I didn't get a wink of sleep, but again, I wasn't expecting much from it and it's all part of the experience!

 The morning came and we got a knock at the door from the train manager with our wake up call at 5:30am, 20 minutes before we were due to arrive in Bratislava.
 He passed us our tea and we waited in our cabin for the last few minutes and watched through the window as we arrived.